SKempin/simple-fading-testimonials-widget/README.txt

 == Installation ==

-1. Upload `Simple-Fading-Testimonials` to the `/wp-content/plugins/` directory.
+1. Upload `simple-fading-testimonials` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the <code>Plugins</code> menu in the WordPress Admin area.
 1. Add a new testimonial via the custom post type that appears in the main menu.
 1. Go to <code>Appearance -> Widgets</code> and add a Simple Fading Testimonials widget to a sidebar of your choosing and set the required options.